HUMAN RESOURCES AND LABOR RELATIONS

 Statutory rape is sexual intercourse with a person who is under the statutory age of consent.
 All forms of sexual assault (External Site) and sexual contact prohibited by Maine law are also included.

 C. Dating Violence

 Dating violence is violence committed against a person by an individual who is or has been in a social relationship of a romantic or intimate nature with that person.
 Whether a dating relationship exists is determined based on the reporting party’s statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.
-All forms of dating violence prohibited by Maine law are also included (see Assault).
+All forms of dating violence prohibited by Maine law are also included (see Assault (External Site)).

 D. Domestic Violence

 A felony or misdemeanor crime of violence committed—

 - By a current or former spouse or intimate partner of the victim;

 - By a person with whom the victim shares a child in common;

 - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner;

 - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or